JDSeiler/webpage/src/posts/2025-01-12-code-review-guidelines.md

-If you direct a comment at the author of a change instead of the change itself, it's hard for them to not take it personally because, well, it's directed at *them personally*.
+If you direct a comment at the author of a change instead of the change itself, it's hard for them to not take it personally because, well, you literally made it personal.

 Keeping the comments focused on the code helps keep the review objective and supports collective ownership.
+The review process is not about "your code" and "my code".
+It is about **the** code.

 Second, write from *your point of view* using words like "I", "me", and "my".
 For example: